slothAD/XPRising/README.md

 Every amount of seconds the user is offline by the configured value will translate as 1 decay tick.
 - `Decay Value` [default `1`]\
 Mastery will decay by this amount for every decay tick.
 (1 -> 0.001%)
+- `X Stats`
+The stat IDs that the mastery of a given weapon should boost, as shown on the table below. the amount of entries here MUST match the amount in the paired X Rates
+- `X Rates`
+The amount of a stat per mastery percentage, except in the case of CDR where it is the amount of mastery percentage to be 50% cdr

+Stat IDs copied from the code.
+PhysicalPower = 0,
+ResourcePower = 1,
+SiegePower = 2,
+ResourceYield = 3,
+MaxHealth = 4,
+MovementSpeed = 5,
+CooldownModifier = 7,
+PhysicalResistance = 8,
+FireResistance = 9,
+HolyResistance = 10,
+SilverResistance = 11,
+SunChargeTime = 12,
+EnergyGain = 17,
+MaxEnergy = 18,
+SunResistance = 19,
+GarlicResistance = 20,
+Vision = 22,
+SpellResistance = 23,
+Radial_SpellResistance = 24,
+SpellPower = 25,
+PassiveHealthRegen = 26,
+PhysicalLifeLeech = 27,
+SpellLifeLeech = 28,
+PhysicalCriticalStrikeChance = 29,
+PhysicalCriticalStrikeDamage = 30,
+SpellCriticalStrikeChance = 31,
+SpellCriticalStrikeDamage = 32,
+AttackSpeed = 33,
+DamageVsUndeads = 38,
+DamageVsHumans = 39,
+DamageVsDemons = 40,
+DamageVsMechanical = 41,
+DamageVsBeasts = 42,
+DamageVsCastleObjects = 43,
+DamageVsPlayerVampires = 44,
+ResistVsUndeads = 45,
+ResistVsHumans = 46,
+ResistVsDemons = 47,
+ResistVsMechanical = 48,
+ResistVsBeasts = 49,
+ResistVsCastleObjects = 50,
+ResistVsPlayerVampires = 51,
+DamageVsWood = 52,
+DamageVsMineral = 53,
+DamageVsVegetation = 54,
+DamageVsLightArmor = 55,
+DamageVsHeavyArmor = 56,
+DamageVsMagic = 57,
+ReducedResourceDurabilityLoss = 58,
+PrimaryAttackSpeed = 59,
+ImmuneToHazards = 60,
+PrimaryLifeLeech = 61,
+HealthRecovery = 62

 </details>